 Our common stock has traded on the New York Stock Exchange (NYSE) under the symbol "PRLB" since February 24, 2012.
-Prior to that date, there was no public market for our common stock.
+Prior to that date, there was no public market for our common

-As of February 9, 2022, we had 12 holders of record of our common stock.
+As of January 26, 2023, we had 11 holders of record of our common stock.
 The actual number of shareholders is greater than this number of record holders, and includes shareholders who are beneficial owners, but whose shares are held in street name by brokers and other nominees.